Safe to Sleep: Campaign

 Studies have shown that preterm infants, full-term infants, and older infants have greater time periods of quiet sleep and also decreased time awake when they are positioned to sleep on their stomachs, meaning these babies are harder to wake when sleeping on their tummy.
 In both human infants and rats, arousal thresholds have been shown to be at higher levels in the electroencephalography (EEG) during slow-wave sleep.

-In 1992 a SIDS risk reduction strategy based upon lowering arousal thresholds during SWS was implemented by the American Academy of Pediatrics (AAP) which began recommending that healthy infants be positioned to sleep on their back (supine position) or side (lateral position), instead of their stomach (prone position), when being placed down for sleep.
+In 1992, a SIDS risk reduction strategy based upon lowering arousal thresholds during SWS was implemented by the American Academy of Pediatrics (AAP) which began recommending that healthy infants be positioned to sleep on their back (supine position) or side (lateral position) instead of their stomach (prone position) when being placed down for sleep.
 In 1994, a number of organizations in the United States combined to further communicate these non-prone sleep position recommendations and this became formally known as the "Back To Sleep" campaign.
-In 1996 the AAP further refined its sleep position recommendation by stating that infants should only be placed to sleep in the supine position and not in the prone or lateral positions.
+In 1996, the AAP further refined its sleep position recommendation by stating that infants should only be placed to sleep in the supine position and not in the prone or lateral positions.

-Since the launch of the campaign the incidence of SIDS has declined by more than half, however, 3,400 babies, ages 0-1, die per year from SIDS and sleep-related suffocation events despite the implementation of this campaign.
+Since the launch of the campaign, the incidence of SIDS has declined by more than half.
+However, 3,400 babies (ages 0–1) still die per year from SIDS and sleep-related suffocation events despite the implementation of this campaign.
 The AAP and further research has shown that there are preventative measures that can be taken to control environmental factors to prevent such adverse events.